redhat-cop/infra.osbuild/roles/builder/README.md

 Password for the user that is created by the kickstart file

-builder_password or builder_pub_key need to be defined when using the kickstart file
+builder_password or builder_pub_key needs to be defined when using the kickstart file

 ### builder_pub_key